 In Spain, the social security system of national insurance contributions covers: i) common contingencies, these contributions cover the situations included in the general social security regime; ii) professional contingencies cover expenses resulting from labour accidents and occupational diseases; iii) overtime; and iv) other concepts such as unemployment, training or the Wage Guarantee Fund.

-The Social Security offers public medical care to all affiliated workers.
+Social security offers public medical care to all affiliated workers.

-Retirement pensions are included in all Social Security regimes and are for life.
-The conditions to obtain a pension are:
+Retirement pensions are included in all social security regimes and are for life.
+The conditions for obtaining a pension include:

-- Having turned sixty-five (65) years of age (there are exceptions – it could gradually change to 65 until 67 years old if it attests 38,5 of contribution).
+- having turned sixty-five (65) years of age (there are exceptions: it could gradually change from 65 to 67 years if it attests 38,5 of contribution); and

-- Having paid national insurance contributions for a minimum or fifteen (15) years.
-At least two years of contributions must have taken place within the fifteen (15) years prior to retirement.
+- having paid national insurance contributions for a minimum of fifteen (15) years – at least two (2) years of contributions must have taken place within the 15 years prior to retirement.